Pretend

 Writing a Script

-- If the story editor is not visible, select View > Show Screenplay Editor from the top menu.
+- If the screenplay editor is not visible, select View > Show Screenplay Editor from the top menu.

-- Double-click on the default "Show" in the story navigation panel on the left and enter your title.
+- Double-click slowly on the default "Show" label in the story navigation panel on the left and enter your title.

 - If it's not already selected, click on the Story button in the upper bar.
 This lets you edit the story.